christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Identifying Julius Caesar as Asander of Bosphorus necessitates a re-examination of his name.

 "Gaius" refers to Asander's connection to the Gallian (Gauls (Galli = Celt in Latin)) people or his ancestry in the region.

 Ceasar's gentilice (surname) was Iulius.
 Iulius can refer to the ancient Celtic tribe known as the Iudii or Iudaei.
-"Ioulios" (ιούλιος) also means "descended from Jupiter" or "son of Jupiter".
+"Ioulios" (ιούλιος) in Greek also means "descended from Jupiter" or "son of Jupiter".

 Caesarus refered to a Celtic a chieftain.
 For example, Caesorix was the leader of the Cimbri tribe during the Cimbrian War.

-Gaius Julius Caesar was a title, and Gaius Julius Caesar could conceivably translate to: Chieftan Gallian of the Iuddi or Iudaiei tribe.
+Gaius Julius Caesar was a title, and Gaius Julius Caesar could conceivably translate to: Chieftan of the Iuddi or Iudaiei tribe from Galatia.

 I(J)upiter was also called Jove or Iove to the Romans.
 The Latin pronunciation of Iove would have been Yoh-Way, i.e Yahweh/Yhwh, so Yahweh Saboath, the god of the hebrew bible, is I(J)ove (Roman Zeus) Sabazios (Thracian Zeus).